Massive data leak targets German officials including Merkel

 "According to our current information, government networks have not been targeted," BSI tweeted.

-The Twitter account @_0rbit published the links daily in the style of an advent calendar, with each entry representing a "door", behind which was a link to new information.
+The Twitter account @_0rbit published the links every day last month, along the lines of an advent calendar with each link to new information hidden behind a "door".

-The account, calling itself G0d, was opened in mid-2017 and purportedly has more then 18,000 followers.
+The account, which calls itself G0d, was opened in mid-2017 and purportedly has more than 18,000 followers.

 It described its activities as "security researching", "artist" and "satire and irony" and said it was based in Hamburg.

-The domestic intelligence service, the Office for the Protection of the Constitution, reported repeated cyberattacks last year against MPs, the military and several embassies allegedly carried out by Russian cyber espionage group "Snake".
+Last year, the domestic intelligence service, the Office for the Protection of the Constitution, said there had been repeated cyberattacks against MPs, the military and several embassies that were allegedly carried out by Russian internet espionage group "Snake".

 Last March, computer networks belonging to the German government came under sustained attack and data from foreign ministry staff were stolen.